Abhiram3152N/Gemini-Ai-whatsapp-chatbot/README.md

 # Gemini-Ai-whatsapp-chatbot

-Introduction :
+#Introduction

 In this Project, we will learn how to Build A WhatsApp Bot Using Python Bot using Python.
 A WhatsApp bot is a software application capable of communicating with users in both written and spoken formats.
 Our bot will use the Twilio API to connect with WhatsApp and perform tasks like sending and receiving messages, notifications, and more.

 We’ll use the Python library Flask to handle incoming and outgoing messages and Ngrok to expose our Flask application to the public internet so that Twilio can communicate with it.

-Required Modules and Packages:
+#Required Modules and Packages
 To build this WhatsApp bot, you will need the following:

 1.A Twilio Account: Sign up at Twilio and get a phone number with WhatsApp enabled.